onzfonz/comp227/src/content/1/en/part1b.md

 referenceToAddition(10, 15)   // 25 is printed
 ```

-Now the object has the method *doAddition* which calculates the sum of numbers given to it as parameters.
+Now the object has the method `doAddition` which calculates the sum of numbers given to it as parameters.
-The method is called in the usual way, using the object <em>arto.doAddition(1, 4)</em> or by storing a <i>method reference</i> in a variable and calling the method through the variable: <em>referenceToAddition(10, 15)</em>.
+The method is called in the usual way, using the object `arto.doAddition(1, 4)` or by storing a **method reference** in a variable and calling the method through the variable: `referenceToAddition(10, 15)`.

-If we try to do the same with the method *greet* we run into an issue:
+If we try to do the same with the method `greet` we run into an issue:

 ```js
 arto.greet()       // "hello, my name is Arto Hellas" gets printed